Noise Levels in Atlantic Beach, NY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,090 Atlantic Beach residents, or 60.7%, live above that level.
 By land area, 57.8% of Atlantic Beach is above 55 dBA.

 Average noise levels for Atlantic Beach residents, grouped by direction from the center of Atlantic Beach.
-Central Atlantic Beach carries the highest population-weighted average; Western Atlantic Beach carries the lowest.
-Just 54% of residents in Western Atlantic Beach live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Central Atlantic Beach.
+The highest population-weighted average is in central Atlantic Beach; the lowest is in western Atlantic Beach, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Atlantic Beach